feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/Notizen.md

 [^30]:  Lange, Britta.
 “Archival Silences as Historical Sources.
 Reconsidering Sound Recordings of Prisoners of War (1915-1918) from the Berlin Lautarchiv.” _SoundEffects - An Interdisciplinary Journal of Sound and Sound Experience_ 7, no. 3 (2017): 46–60. [https://doi.org/10.7146/se.v7i3.105232](https://doi.org/10.7146/se.v7i3.105232 "https://doi.org/10.7146/se.v7i3.105232").

 [^31]: Haraway, Donna.
-“SITUATEDKNOWLEDGES: THE SCIENCEQUESTIONIN FEMINISM AND THE PRIVILEGEOF PARTIAL PERSPECTIVE,” n.d.
+“Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective” n.d.